Center For Advanced Technologies In Biomedical Materials To Produce Industry, Academia Interface - UrduPoint

 Center For Advanced Technologies In Biomedical Materials To Produce Industry, Academia Interface

-According to an official source, the project costing up to Rs.
-849.329 million will be fully executed in the duration period of two years.
+According to an official source, the project costing up to Rs 849.329 million would be fully executed in the duration period of two years.

-The Public Sector Development Programme (PSDP) allocation for this project was 631.190 million.
-A total of Rs.
-315.595 million funds have been released so far for the second quarter of 2019-20 allocation.
+The Public Sector Development Programme (PSDP) allocation for this project was Rs 631.190 million.
+A total of Rs 315.595 million funds have been released so far for the second quarter of 2019-20 allocation.

 The Advanced Technology Center in Biomedical materials will be fully equipped with research and product development labs and workshops and provide opportunity to the scholars for joint research and training.

-The center, having 3000 books and 10 research journals in the library, would help strengthen the existing research and Development bases in the country in the field of Bio-medical materials related disciplines.
+The center, having 3000 books and 10 research journals in the library, will help strengthen the existing research and Development bases in the country in the field of Bio-medical materials related disciplines.

 Highlighting the project objective, the official source revealed that the projects aims at providing distinctive education and training in Biomedical materials and Tissue Engineering by producing PhD scientists and hands on trainings in the area of Biomedical Materials.